gilbertchen/duplicacy/DESIGN.md

 chunks not referenced by any backup and delete them.
 However, if concurrent access is required, an unreferenced chunk can't be trivially removed, because of the possibility that a backup procedure in progress may reference the same chunk.
-The ongoing backup procedure, still unknown to the deletion procedure, may have already encountered that chunk during its file scanning phase, but decided not to upload the chunk again since it already exists on the file storage.
+The ongoing backup procedure, still unknown to the deletion procedure, may have already encountered that chunk during its file scanning phase, but decided not to upload the chunk again since it already exists in the file storage.

 Fortunately, there is a solution to address the deletion problem and make lock-free deduplication practical.
 The solution is a *two-step fossil collection* algorithm that deletes unreferenced chunks in two steps: identify and collect them in the first step, and then permanently remove them once certain conditions are met.